Endowments are long-term investments in UND. They benefit students, faculty, or programs year after year.

 There is a federal tax deduction for charitable contributions.
 Some states, including North Dakota, give tax credit for gifts to endowments.
 If you pay income taxes in North Dakota, you may be eligible for a 40% state tax credit.
 Consult your tax advisor to optimize tax benefits.

 A strong endowment increases the University’s ability to predict one of its revenue streams.
 It acts as a potential buffer for political or economic fluctuations.
 An endowed fund continues in perpetuity.
 Therefore, an endowed gift has both an immediate and a continuing impact on the University today and in the future.

 A scholarship recruits and retains students.
 It provides financial support to fund tuition, fees, books, and room and board.

 A chair is the most prestigious named position.
 This senior exceptional faculty member has achieved the rank of full professor in their field.

 Professorship: $1 million

-A professorship recognizes a gifted faculty member who has achieved the rank of full professor of national or international prominence.
+A professorship recognizes a gifted faculty member.
+They have achieved the rank of full professor and national or international prominence.

-A fellowship recognizes the University’s desire to support scholarly endeavors in teaching or research.
-The Dean of the college/school and the appropriate University Vice President deem how endowment income is used based on the University’s strategic priorities and the academic pursuits of the fellowship holder.
+A fellowship recognizes the University’s desire to support teaching and research.
+The appropriate Dean and Vice President determine how endowment income is used.
+They base their findings on the University’s strategic priorities and the academic pursuits of the fellowship holder.